rclone/rclone/docs/content/docs.md

 ### rclone ls remote:path ###

-List all the objects in the the path with size and path.
+List all the objects in the path with size and path.

 ### rclone lsd remote:path ###